i8degrees/redstone-university/src/Part-I--Foundations/01_Input-Register/draft.md

 #### Lesson 1.1: The Theory – Why Computers Use Binary

 Think about how you count.
 You probably use ten symbols: 0, 1, 2, 3, 4, 5, 6, 7, 8, and 9.
 This is the **decimal**, or base-10, system.
 It feels natural to us, likely because humans evolved with ten fingers.
-When we get past 9, we don't invent a new symbol; we just add a new column to the left—the "tens" column—and start over.
+When we get past 9, we don't invent a new symbol; we just add a new column to the left, the "tens" column, and start over.
 The number `12` is really just our way of saying "one ten, plus two ones."

 Computers are different.
 They don't have fingers.
 Deep down, they are made of billions of microscopic electronic switches called transistors.
 A switch is a very simple device.
 It can only ever be in one of two states: **ON** or **OFF**.
 There is no "halfway on."